avine/ng-libs/projects/form-stepper/README.md

 ng generate component stepper
 ```

-Update the routing in `app-routing.module.ts` to navigate to the `StepperComponent`:
+Update the routing in `app-routing.module.ts` to add navigation to the `StepperComponent`:

 ```ts
 import { NgModule } from '@angular/core';